natmegsweden/meeg_course_mne/tutorial_02_freqanalysis.md

 ### Get TFR with single taper MEG
 In MNE, you also use the function `mne.time_frequency.tfr_multitaper` to calculate the time-frequency response (TFR) using tapers.
 We can adjust the frequency resolution by defining the `freqs` of interest and the number many cycles per wavelet.

 NB.
 TFR calculations take significantly longer time to calculate than PSD.
 You can always pick a selection by adding e.g `picks='mag'` to only select magnotometers and save time.
 You can always go back and redo the other channel types.
-This creates an AverageTRF-object.
+This creates an AverageTFF-object.
 To create an EpochTFR-object you need to have `average` set to `False` and to reduce memory consumption, you may need to decimate the data (eg. `decim=3`).

 ```{python}